TraeCoker/gym-programmer-app/README.md

 <img width="946" alt="git2" src="https://user-images.githubusercontent.com/79291960/124034952-7e8cbc00-d9c1-11eb-8432-9211083b933a.PNG">

-Once the workout is complete press "Complete Workout" to add the workout to your tally of completed workouts.
+Once the workout is complete press "Workout Complete" to add the workout to your tally of completed workouts.

 An achievement system as well as a user ranking system are built in to give users a fun encouragement to keep consistent with their exercise routines!